Zeioth/zeioth-hyprland-config/README.md

 ## FEATURES

+ * Complex setup where most likely you will find the solution to most common issues you encounter while setting up hyprland.
  * pre-binded modes to manage `screenshots` (local and/or to the cloud), `displays`, `move`, `resize`, `shutdown`.
  * variables isolated from the rest of the config.